sagemath/trac_to_gh/Issue 7597.md

 # Issue 7597: segfault in libsingular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7597

 Original creator: was